A 36-Foot Asteroid Skimmed Earth Closer Than The Moon

 As NASA explains, NEOs are celestial objects such as comets or asteroids that orbit somewhere between approximately 91 million and 121 million miles from the sun.
 This means that in their journey around the sun, NEOs can venture as far as about 30 million miles of Earth’s orbit, and as close to the planet’s surface as a few times the distance to the moon – or even closer.

-Meanwhile, the asteroid’s Apollo designation refers to the fact that this particular NEO has the potential of being “Earth crossing.”
+Meanwhile, the asteroid’s Apollo designation refers to the fact that this particular NEO has the potential of being “Earth-crossing.”
 Named after asteroid 1862 Apollo, space rocks of this class zip around the solar system on an orbital path that occasionally allows them to cross Earth’s orbit, NASA points out.

 As far as NEOs go, asteroid 2019 QD is certainly not the heftiest space rock to wander this close to our planet.
-The asteroid is estimated to be somewhere between 15.4 feet and 36 feet in diameter, shows NASA’s Center for Near-Earth Object Studies (CNEOS).
+The asteroid is estimated to be somewhere between 15.4 feet and 36 feet in diameter, per NASA’s Center for Near-Earth Object Studies (CNEOS).
 At the upper end of that size estimate, asteroid 2019 QD measures a little over half the size of the famous Chelyabinsk meteor, which exploded in the sky over Russia in 2013, wreaking havoc in the city of Chelyabinsk.

 While the 65.5-foot-wide Chelyabinsk space rock got close enough to penetrate Earth’s atmosphere, ultimately becoming a meteor, yesterday’s celestial visitor merely skimmed the planet’s surface.
 Asteroid QD approached Earth at 9:28 p.m.
-ET on Wednesday, creeping in closer than the moon at a distance of about 186,000 miles from our home world.
+ET on Wednesday, creeping in closer than the moon at a distance of about 186,000 miles from our home planet.

 By comparison, the moon sits at an average distance of 238,900 miles from Earth.
 This means that, during yesterday’s close encounter, asteroid 2019 QD passed within 0.78 the lunar distance.